-- I. Statement Prohibiting Bullying and Harassment - A. It is the policy of the Osceola County School District that all of its students and school employees have an educational setting that is safe, secure, and free from harassment and bullying of any kind, including but not limited to cyberbullying.
-The District will not tolerate bullying and harassment of any type.
-Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - B. The District prohibits the bullying or harassment of any student or school employee. - During any education program or activity conducted by a public K-12 educational institution; - 2.
+- B. The District prohibits the bullying or harassment of any student or school employee. - During any education program or activity conducted by a public K-12 educational institution; - 2.
 During any school-related or school-sponsored program or activity; - 3.
 On a school bus of a public K-12 educational institution; - 4.
 Through the use of data or computer software that is accessed through a computer, computer system, or computer network of a public K- 12 education institution within the scope of the School District, meaning regardless of ownership, any computer, computer system, computer network that is physically located on school property or at a school-related or school-sponsored program or activity; or - 5.
 Through the use of data or computer software that is accessed at a nonschool-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by the School District or a school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school.
 School staff is not required to monitor any nonschool-related activity, function, or program.

 - A. Bullying includes cyberbullying and means systematically and chronically inflicting physical hurt or psychological distress on one or more students or employees.
 It is further defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by a student or adult, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment; cause discomfort or humiliation; or unreasonably interfere with the individual's school performance or participation; and may involve but is not limited to:

 - 1. Teasing;

-- 2. Social Exclusion;
+- 2. Social Exclusion:

-- 3. Threat;
+- Threat;

 - 4. Intimidation;

 - Stalking;

 - 6. Physical violence;

-- 7. Theft;
+- 7. Theft:

 - 8. Sexual, religious, or racial harassment;

-- 9. Public humiliation; or
+- 9. Public or private humiliation; or

 - 10. Destruction of property.